Jahia/provisioning-tutorials/02-luxe-mariadb/README.md

 ## After startup

-You will have a fully functional Digitall site when visiting http://localhost:8080
+You will have a fully functional Luxe site when visiting http://localhost:8080

 ## What did we learn ?